dariushghasemi/pqtl_pipeline_ldsc/README.md

 - As a result, both filtered genotype data (n=79,283) and ld scores (n=79,281) for CHR22 had almost the same #rows.

-- LD score is being computed for teh rest of the loci on the clusters using the pipleine (Sun, 01:07, 31-Mar-24).
+- LD score is being computed for teh rest of the loci on the clusters using the pipeline (Sun, 01:07, 31-Mar-24).

+- Process of ld calculation *is still on the servers (Fri, 23:50, 05-Apr-24).

 Dariush